-I was first licensed at age 13 in 1976 as WN3CXD.
-I upgraded to Extra in the early 80's.
-I let my license drop in the mid 90's and was relicened in 2002 as KB3KJS.
-In 2014 I upgraded to Extra (again) and changed my call to N3HEE.
+I was first licensed as WN3CXD in 1976 at age 13.
+I lived in the small town of Oakdale, PA just outside of Pittsburgh.
+I soon upgraded to General, Advanced and finally Extra class in the early 80's.
+Life kicked in and I let my license drop in the mid 90's.
+I was relicensed in 2002 as KB3KJS.
+In 2013 I changed my call to N3HEE.

-I have always been interested in CW.
-My first rig was a HeathKit HW-16 with a few crystals.
 Today my operating consists mainly of casual contesting and chasing DX.
-I still have a HW-16 that I fire up every now and then just to have some fun.
+I still have an HW-16 that I fire up every now and then just to have some fun.
 I also like experimenting with antennas especially for 160 meters.
+I have wire antennas for all HF bands including a 300 foot horizontal loop and an inverted L with K2AV folded counterpoise for 160 meters.

 I am a advisor for CWOPS CW Academy.
 Information is available at www.cwops.org/cwacademy.html